 - Remove naan from the oven and set aside to cool a bit while you prepare the toppings.

-- Spread a layer of garlic cashew cream sauce on top of each naan loaf, and then top with shaved asparagus, green onion, dill, and crushed red pepper.
+- Spread a layer of garlic cashew cream sauce on top of each naan loaf, and then top with shaved asparagus, green onion, and crushed red pepper.
+Bake in the oven for 5-7 minutes, until warm.

 *Soak the cashews in a bowl covered with several inches of water for 6 hours or up to overnight.
 You can also soak them in very hot water for 30 minutes.